 - 1. Prescribed by or in consultation with a neurologist or physician who specializes in the treatment of multiple sclerosis; AND - 2.
-Is 18 years of age or older; AND - 3.
-Has ONE of the following forms of multiple sclerosis: - a. relapsing-remitting (RRMS); or

-- b. active secondary progressive disease (SPMS); AND - 4.
-Is unable to use, or has tried and failed at least TWO of the following: - a.
+The member is 18 years of age or older; AND - 3.
+The member has ONE of the following forms of multiple sclerosis: - a. relapsing-remitting (RRMS); or - b. active secondary progressive disease (SPMS); AND - 4.
+The member is unable to use, or has tried and failed at least TWO of the following: - a.
 An interferon beta product (Avonex, Betaseron, Plegridy, or Rebif); and/or - b.
 Dimethyl Fumarate (generic Tecfidera); and/or - c.
 Fingolimod (generic Gilenya); and/or - d.
-Glatiramer acetate (Copaxone, Glatopa); and/or - e.
+Glatiramer acetate (Copaxone, Glatopa); and/or

+- e.
 Teriflunomide (generic Aubagio); AND - 5.
-Does not have any of the following contraindications: - a.
+The member does not have any of the following contraindications: - a.
 Current malignancy; or - b.
 HIV infection; or - c.
 Active chronic infections (e.g., hepatitis, tuberculosis); or - d.
-Pregnancy or breastfeeding; or - e.
-Woman of childbearing potential or man who do not plan to use effective contraception during Mavenclad dosing and for at least 6 months after the last dose; AND - 6.
+Pregnancy or breastfeeding (on the treatment day and for 10 days after the last dose); or - e.
+Woman of childbearing potential or men of reproductive potential who do not plan to use effective contraception during Mavenclad (cladribine) dosing and for at least 6 months after the last dose; AND - 6.
 Mavenclad (cladribine) will be used as monotherapy for multiple sclerosis (i.e., member is not using and will not use other disease-modifying MS therapies while on Mavenclad); AND - 7.
-Mavenclad (cladribine) is being prescribed within the manufacturer's published dosing guidelines or falls within dosing guidelines found in a compendia of current literature. - The recommended cumulative dose of Mavenclad is 3.5 mg/kg oral dose, administered as 1.75 mg/kg per treatment course (year).
+Mavenclad (cladribine) is being prescribed within the manufacturer's published dosing guidelines or falls within dosing guidelines found in a compendia of current literature (see Appendix, Table 1) - The recommended cumulative dose of Mavenclad is 3.5 mg/kg oral dose, administered as 1.75 mg/kg per treatment course (year).
 Each treatment course consists of 2 treatment cycles: - i.
-First cycle: daily dosing for 4 or 5 consecutive days in the first month. - ii.
-Second cycle: daily dosing for 4 or 5 consecutive days in the second month. - Maximum of 10 tablets per treatment course. - Maximum of 20 tablets over 2 years.
+First cycle: daily dosing for 4 or 5 consecutive days in the first month (to start at any time) - ii.
+Second cycle: daily dosing for 4 or 5 consecutive days in the second month (between 23-27 days after the last dose of the first course/first cycle). - Maximum of 20 tablets per treatment course (maximum of 10 tablets per cycle).

-If the above prior authorization criteria are met, the requested medication will be authorized for one treatment course (maximum of 10 tablets over 2 cycles in 1 year).
+If the above prior authorization criteria are met, the requested medication will be authorized for one treatment course (maximum of 20 tablets over 2 cycles in 1 year).